weliem/bluez_inc/README.md

 g_ptr_array_free(adv_service_uuids, TRUE);
 ```

+The library also supports setting *manufacturer data* and *service data*.

 ## Adding services and characteristics
 In order to make your peripheral work you need to create an 'app' in Bluez terminology.
 The steps are:
 * Create an app
 * Add one or more services
-* Add one or more characteristics
+* Add one or more characteristics and descriptors
 * Implement read/write/notify callbacks for characteristics

 Here is how to setup an app with a service and a characteristic: